LauraVoinea/scribble-java/paper672-overview.md

         startup.
 This may include:
         -   Launching a process for each role in the protocol.
-        -   Distributing the initial contact information (process IDs) so the roles know how to communicate with each other.
+        -   Distributing the initial contact information (process IDs) so the roles know how to communicate with each other (the connection function generated in `<role>.erl` can be used for that.
         -   Providing supervision of these processes for fault-tolerance.